neptune-ai/docs/docs/notebooks/integrations.rst

 1. Register to AWS.

-    Follow the `registration instructions <https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/>`_ from official website to create your AWS account.
+    Follow the `instructions <https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/>`_ to create your AWS account.

 2. Create Lifecycle configuration.

-    Go to SageMaker *Lifecycle configurations* and click *Create configuration*.
+    a.
+Go to SageMaker **Lifecycle configurations** and click **Create configuration**.

     .. image:: ../_static/images/how-to/ht-sagemaker-create_configuration.png
        :target: ../_static/images/how-to/ht-sagemaker-create_configuration.png
        :alt: image
+    |

-    You can choose whatever name you want just make sure to remember it.
+         You can choose whatever name you want -- just make sure to remember it.

-    Now, you should modify the *Create notebook* script to run it only once at the creation of your SageMaker notebook instance.
+    b.
+Modify the **Create Notebook** script to run it only once at the creation of your SageMaker Notebook instance.

     .. image:: ../_static/images/how-to/ht-sagemaker-config_specs.png
        :target: ../_static/images/how-to/ht-sagemaker-config_specs.png
        :alt: image

+    |

-    Copy and paste the script below to your *Create notebook* tab.
+    c.
+Copy and paste the script below to your **Create Notebook** tab.

-    Choose in which environments you want to install *neptune-client* in the *PARAMETERS* section.
+        In the **PARAMETERS** section, choose in which environments you want to install neptune-client.

     .. code-block:: Bash